hungnk87/Data-Processing-Migration-Agent-Based-Model/README.md

 # Normalized data

-All abve data is normalized following the
+All abve data is normalized following the normalization between zero and one.